influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withMatchLabelsMixin(matchLabels)
 ```

-matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.
+"matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is \"key\", the operator is \"In\", and the values array contains only \"value\".
+The requirements are ANDed."

 **Note:** This function appends passed data to existing values

 ## obj spec.serviceMonitorSelector

-ServiceMonitors to be selected for target discovery. *Deprecated:* if neither this nor podMonitorSelector are specified, configuration is unmanaged.
+"ServiceMonitors to be selected for target discovery. *Deprecated:* if neither this nor podMonitorSelector are specified, configuration is unmanaged."

 ### fn spec.serviceMonitorSelector.withMatchExpressions